Julien-Fischer/linx/README.md

 # Linx (Link for Linux)

-Linx is a streamlined and opinionated Bash configuration developped for power users who prioritize speed and efficiency over graphical user interfaces.
-It provides a curated set of functions, aliases, and terminal configurations aimed at maximizing efficiency and minimizing keystrokes.
+Linx provides an opinionated set of commands and configurations designed for power users who prioritize speed and efficiency over graphical user interfaces.

-Once installed, Linx offers seamless synchronization of your setup across multiple devices, effectively creating a unified environment across your Linux systems.
+Among other things, linx aims to make navigation easier, automate grunt tasks such as managing git repositories, backups, files and directories, docker processes, text anonymization, and much more.

+It also enhances Terminator with additional features, integrates AI tools like GPT-4 for in-terminal prompts, and provides commands to configure and sync your local Linx setup with a remote environment.

 To sync your configuration, simply type `linx sync`, and Linx will handle the rest.